 Arbitration can be as expensive and as time consuming as litigation, but doesn’t have to be.
 Parties and their lawyers can reduce costs by limiting documents and discoveries, and giving the arbitrator the power to make the process more efficient.
 Eliminating the right to appeal can also give parties a faster and less expensive arbitration.

 This 10 week certificate is delivered fully online so that you can complete assignments when it’s most convenient for you, all while receiving support from a dedicated instructor and interacting with classmates.
-As part of the course students will participate in 18 hours of mandatory role play sessions and mock hearings via conference call with the instructor and fellow classmates.
 The instructor also offers optional weekly live sessions via conference call.

 Click here for FAQ’s about our unique online learning format.